 Mignogna served as 2013 President of the Philadelphia Metropolitan Chapter of the Appraisal Institute.
 He also served on the National Board of Directors from 2017 through 2023, where he served as Chair of the Professional Liability Insurance Program Committee and Audit Committee.

 MAI, SRA, AI-GRS, AI-RRS

-Craig Steinley, MAI, SRA, AI-GRS, AI-RRS, of Rapid City, South Dakota, is the 2023 president of the Appraisal Institute.
+Craig Steinley, MAI, SRA, AI-GRS, AI-RRS, of Rapid City, South Dakota, is the 2024 immediate past president of the Appraisal Institute.
 He serves on AI’s Executive Committee and chairs the policy-setting Board of Directors.
-He will serve as immediate past president in 2024.
-He also will serve as chair of the National Nominating Committee in 2024.

 Steinley's previous national service includes six years on the Appraisal Institute Board of Directors as a representative from Region II, both as its vice chair and chair.
 He served on the Audit Committee, including as chair and vice chair; on the Strategic Planning Committee; on the Professional Liability Insurance Program Committee; as Region II third director; on the Governance Structure Project Team; and on the Professional Standards and Guidance Committee.
 He also has served as president of the Wyoming and Western South Dakota Chapter in 2012 and 2013.
 He participated three years in the Leadership Development and Advisory Council conference and received a 2015 Volunteer of Distinction recognition.
 Craig is an education developer and instructor for the Appraisal Institute and is also an AQB-Certified USPAP Instructor.